LAB DIRECTOR

 KRISTIN PAUKER, PH.D.
 [EMAIL] [CV]

 Kristin Pauker is a Professor of Psychology at the University of Hawaii and director of the ISP lab.
 She received her A.B. from Dartmouth College (2002), Ph.D. from Tufts University (2009), and completed postdoctoral study at Stanford University.
 Originally born and raised in Hawaii, she became fascinated with exploring how a person’s immediate environment and culturally-shaped theories about race impact basic social perception, social interactions, and stereotyping in childhood and throughout development.
 Her research spans both Social and Developmental Psychology and has been featured in journals including Science, Journal of Personality and Social Psychology, and Developmental Psychology.
 She has been the recipient of several awards, including a Jacob K. Javits Fellowship, a Dissertation Award from the Society for the Psychological Study of Social Issues, a Board of Regents’ Medal for Excellence in Research, and a Board of Regents’ Medal for Excellence in Teaching.
 Her work has been supported by a R00 Pathway to Independence Award from NICHD and multiple NSF grants.
-Dr. Pauker enjoys hiking, surfing, and exploring Oahu with her husband Jeff, son Sebastian, and her dog, Mochi.
+Dr. Pauker enjoys hiking, surfing, and exploring Oahu with her husband Jeff, son Sebastian, and her dog, Miso.

 GRADUATE STUDENTS